 Lets face it not many people use typewriters anymore.
 If you have one kicking about from back in the day you could try to revive the art of a typewritten letter, but our guess is you’ll get fed up with the stuck keys and mis-types requiring tipex (white out) before you’ve finished your first epistle.
 We love this cute idea to make a feature out of a forgotten bit of technology.
 Even better would be to remove all or some of the keys and put a base underneath the typewriter for more potting soil so you can have succulents growing out in between the keys (or remove them completely and use the keys themselves for another project!).

-Kid’s Toy Trucks
+Kid’s Toy PLanters

 Kids grown out of their old toys?
 Are you a sentimental so and so who can’t even part with them to pass them on to another child?
 Well why not Upcycle them and keep them in your garden so you and your children can point at them and remark – do you remember when we got you that one?
 You were so excited!
 Plus this idea will add a spot of colour and whimsy to your garden.
-Be prepared that if you plant these outside rather than inside they will likely rust and grow faded over time, so if you really are very sentimentally attached to your old toys we suggest keeping this idea for some inside planting.
+Be prepared that if you plant these outside rather than inside they will likely rust and grow faded over time, so if you really are very sentimentally attached to your old toys I suggest keeping this idea for some inside planting.

-8 Petrol Can
+Petrol Can Planter

-We like this idea because it almost looks like the plants are taking over and ‘winning’ in the war against pollution causing automobiles.
+I like this idea because it almost looks like the plants are taking over and ‘winning’ in the war against pollution causing automobiles.
 If your petrol can has truly seen better days it might have a rusty hole at the bottom to provide the needed drainage, if not you can use a drill with a special bit for use on metal to create one.
 In this example a side of the can has been cut out, it really depends on how old and battered your can is as to how much playing about you will have to do to provide enough space for your succulents.
 This idea would sit nicely with the Kid’s Trucks idea above – maybe a garden outside a mechanics garage – planting some greenery as reparations?

 You could also try decoupaging your cans with newspaper, old magazines, or napkins.
 Tin can’s are also relatively easy to poke a whole in for drainage so this is an easy beginners project or one to do with the kids (the decorating and planting bit – not the skewering a hole bit!).

 It isn’t an upcycle, unless of course you are proposing with your Grandmother’s old ring that you no longer have the ring box for and you would otherwise go out and buy a new one….in which case definitely better to use a plant than buy something new!